 - 3. a.
 There is established in the Department of the Treasury a nonlapsing, revolving fund to be known as the "Community Services and Supports for Persons with Developmental Disabilities Bridge Fund."
 This fund shall be the repository for moneys generated pursuant to subsection c. of this section. - b.
 The State Treasurer is the custodian of the fund and all disbursements from the fund shall be made by the State Treasurer upon vouchers signed by the Commissioner of Human Services, or his designee.
-The moneys in the fund shall be invested and reinvested by the Director of the Division of Investment in the Department of the Treasury as are other trust funds in the custody of the State Treasurer, in the manner provided by law.
+The moneys in the fund shall be invested and

+- reinvested by the Director of the Division of Investment in the Department of the Treasury as are other trust funds in the custody of the State Treasurer, in the manner provided by law.
 Interest received on the moneys in the fund shall be credited to the fund. - c.
-The fund shall consist of the moneys generated by:
+The fund shall consist of the moneys generated from:

-- (1) the amount of Capital Construction funds appropriated for Other State Projects and Energy Efficiencies - Statewide Projects on page 243 of P.L.
-2008, c.35, which are intended to fund capital projects at the State developmental centers, excluding capital project costs that: (a) will result in a reduction in overall operational expenditures at developmental centers; (b) are required for life safety or environmental enhancements at developmental centers; (c) are required as a condition of licensure, accreditation, or receipt of federal Medicaid reimbursement; or (d) are required as part of an agreement between the State and the federal Department of Justice; - (2) fiscal year 2009 and each successive fiscal year through the end of fiscal year 2013 savings by the division in "salaries and wages expenditures" due to reductions in overtime expenditures; - (3) fiscal year 2009 community care waiver federal financial participation funds received in excess of the amount identified on page 15 of P.L.2008, c.35, as modified by the Governor's recommended budget for fiscal year 2010, and each successive fiscal year through the end of fiscal year 2013; - (4) reductions in developmental center operational costs achieved through consolidation in the first year and each subsequent year; - (5) proceeds achieved through the sale of developmental centers, to be utilized in accordance with the provisions of section 5 of P.L.1997, c.258 (C.30:4-177.57); and - (6) unspent funds from the division's fiscal year 2009 budget and each successive fiscal year through the end of fiscal year 2013. - 4. a.
-The moneys in the fund shall be distributed by the department in a planned and expedient manner, through a request for proposal or other purchasing model that promotes timely access to services and supports, in order to promote such access and provide support for community living for persons with developmental disabilities. - b.
-The moneys shall be used to: - (1) build service capacity and expand access to services and supports in the community to meet unmet needs, including, but not limited to: - (a) crisis intervention and stabilization systems, including, but not limited to, mobile response, in-home supports, and crisis respite beds, consistent with the recommendations of the department's Dual Diagnosis Task Force Report; - (b) respite care;
+- (1) the amount of Capital Construction funds appropriated for Life Safety and Emergency Projects Statewide, which are intended to fund capital projects at the State developmental centers, excluding capital project costs that: (a) will result in a reduction in overall operational expenditures at developmental centers; (b) are required for life safety or environmental enhancements at developmental centers; (c) are required as a condition of licensure, accreditation, or receipt of federal Medicaid reimbursement; or (d) are required as part of an agreement between the State and the federal Department of Justice; - (2) fiscal year 2014 and each successive fiscal year through the end of fiscal year 2018 savings by the division in "salaries and wages expenditures" due to reductions in overtime expenditures; - (3) fiscal year 2014 community care waiver federal financial participation funds received in excess of the amount identified in P.L.2013, c.77, as modified by the Governor's recommended budget for fiscal year 2015, and each successive fiscal year through the end of fiscal year 2018; - (4) reductions in developmental center operational costs achieved through consolidation in the first year and each subsequent year; - (5) proceeds achieved through the sale of developmental centers, to be utilized in accordance with the provisions of section 5 of P.L.1997, c.258 (C.30:4-177.57); and - (6) unspent funds from the division's fiscal year 2014 budget and each successive fiscal year through the end of fiscal year 2018.

+32334. a.
+The moneys in the fund shall be distributed by the

+- department in a planned and expedient manner, through a request for proposal or other purchasing model that promotes timely access to services and supports, in order to promote such access and provide support for community living for persons with developmental disabilities. - b.
+The moneys shall be used to: - (1) build service capacity and expand access to services and supports in the community to meet unmet needs, including, but not limited to: - 43 (a) crisis intervention and stabilization systems, including, but 44 not limited to, mobile response, in-home supports, and crisis respite 45 beds, consistent with the recommendations of the department's Dual 46 Diagnosis Task Force Report; - (b) respite care;